the Virginia Blue Ridge Railway is now a 7-mile hiking trail that crosses the Tye River east of Roses Mill

 The Virginia Blue Ridge Railway connected Massies Mill to the Southern Railway line at Tye River, on the eastern side of the Blue Ridge.
 Today, the route of the railroad is a hiking trail.

 The Tye River Timber Company and the Leftwich Timber Company started the rail line in 1914.
 They shipped lumber cut from chestnut trees from mills at Woodson and Massies Mill to markets on the East Coast.
-The railroad was built up the Tye and Piney rivers, with a six-mile extension to Massies Mill.
+The railroad was built up the Tye and Piney rivers, with a six-mile extension built to Massies Mill in 1916.

-Starting in 1931, the railroad began shipping titanium ore from a quarry on the Piney River.
+Starting in 1931, the railroad began shipping titanium ore from the Southern Mineral Products Corporation quarry on the Piney River.
 In 1939, the Riverton Lime & Stone Company opened an aplite quarry and began shipping the quartz/feldspar rock to factories that used the raw material to make insulation, roof shingles, and other products.
 Another company opened a second quarry in 1941, and the traffic helped keep the Virginia Blue Ridge Railway economically viable.

-After the American Cyanamid Company acquired control of the titanium mining and processing operations in 1944, titanium traffic expanded.
-Materials such as sulphuric acid and limestone were transported to the processing plant that converted ilmenite ore into titanium dioxide pigment, increasing the amount of inbound traffic handled by the railroad.
+After the American Cyanamid Company acquired control of the titanium mining and processing operations in 1944, rail traffic expanded.
+The Virginia Blue Ridge Railway transported materials such as sulphuric acid and limestone to the processing plant that converted ilmenite ore into titanium dioxide pigment, increasing the amount of inbound traffic handled by the railroad.

 The railroad operated with coal-fired steam engines.
 The Virginia Blue Ridge Railway was able to purchase used steam locomotives at low prices, first from the War Assets Administration and the US Army after World War II and then from other railroads as they converted to diesel engines.
 One company executive blocked the switch from steam engines, but after he died the railroad purchased diesel equipment in 1963.